-1 am writing to you as the property owner of 101 Central Florida Pkwy, Orlando, FL.
-I am writing in support of Case #SE-24-08-067 on the above-referenced parcel.
+We are writing to you as property owners in Orange County which includes the above referenced parcel.
+Collectively we represent over 180 employees that operate from an Industrially zoned property in Orange County.
+We are writing in support of Case # SE-24-08-067 on the above-referenced parcel.

-I am deeply concerned that the industrial zoning of Cypress Business Park, which is extremely valuable and cannot be replicated is being challenged by property owners outside of the neighborhood and subject zoning.
-The I-4 zoning was established for our industrial uses within this area decades ago.
-If our subject zoning is not properly valued or utilized, the negative impacts on the future of our County are tremendous.
+We are deeply concerned that the industrial zoning of our Business Park, which is extremely valuable as a sannot be replicated is being challenged by property owners outside of the aborhood and subject zoning.
+The I-4 zoning was established for a lab uses within this area decades ago.
+If our subject zoning is not added or utilized, the negative impacts on the future of our County